One of the most important creative considerations in photography, if not the most important, is control of Depth of

 DoF is made up of three parts;

-The fully sharp or focussed area, also known as the plane of focus,
+The fully sharp or focussed area, also known as the plane of best focus,

 The transition zone, where fully focussed sharpness starts to become less sharp or softer, depending on the distance to the subject, their background and the aperture chosen (most fully sharp and transitional DoF falls behind the point of focus),

 Good (strongly defined) separation is usually the result of shallow or very shallow DoF, but contrast and colour can also help to separate the subject from their surroundings.

 How much depth of field sharpness, subject separation, focus transition and blur is shown in an image, depends on a few elements that are (usually) under your control;

 The lens Aperture value you select is the first and often most powerful.

 The distance you are from your subject including “zooming in or out” with the lens.
 Increasing magnification either way reduces DoF and visa-versa.

 The distance your subject is from it’s background.
 Increasing the distance the subject is from their background increases DoF and visa-versa.